toledompm/devops-culture/tests/readme.md

 ### Non-functional testing importance

-- Non-functional testing should increase usability, efficiency, maintainability, and portability of the product.
+- Non-functional testing should increase usability, efficiency, maintainability, and portability of the product
-- Helps to reduce production risk and cost associated with non-functional aspects of the product.
+- Helps to reduce production risk and cost associated with non-functional aspects of the product
-- Optimize the way product is installed, setup, executes, managed and monitored.
+- Optimize the way product is installed, setup, executes, managed and monitored
-- Collect and produce measurements, and metrics for internal research and development.
+- Collect and produce measurements, and metrics for internal research and development
-- Improve and enhance knowledge of the product behavior and technologies in use.
+- Improve and enhance knowledge of the product behavior and technologies in use

 Some parameters for non-functional testing are: